 Right here, right now: write a list your friends.

 I. AM.
 ALONE.
 My list of friends could fit on a postage stamp.
 And I do not fit the description of the friend I wish others would be for me.

 My days are spent alone in an office, …and then home alone.

-People at church are nice enough—but at church, I act more like a celebrity than a companion: a flurry of fleeting acquaintances, I speak only when spoken to, glad-handing folks, quick smiles, fast paced steps, wrist-watch glances and hurried mannerisms.
+People at church are nice enough—but at church, I act more like a pseudo-celebrity than a companion: a flurry of fleeting acquaintances, I speak only when spoken to, glad-handing folks, quick smiles, fast paced steps, wrist-watch glances and hurried mannerisms.
 Ever on my way, ever on the go, only arriving when I’m alone.
 Alone.

 Most men do this.
 Most of us are lonely loners.

 It’s a curable condition, but the cure lies within.
 To break my solitude, I must break my solitude—not waiting for others to reach out, but for me to reach in for the courage to do something friendly.

 This calls for a change of heart.